spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

     (channel/sub-channel for MIRI or grating/filter combination for NIRSpec).

-  - ``output_type = channel`` creates a single IFU cube from each unique channel of MIRI data (or just those channels set by the 'channel' option.
+  - ``output_type = channel`` creates a single IFU cube from each unique channel of MIRI data (or just those channels set by the 'channel' option).

   - ``output_type = grating`` combines all the gratings in the NIRSpec data or set by the grating option into a single IFU cube.